Resolving findings - Amazon Identity and Access Management

 Resolving findings

-After you make a change to resolve a finding, such as modifying a policy applied to an IAM role, IAM Access Analyzer scans the resource again.
+After you make a change to resolve an external access finding, such as modifying a policy applied to an IAM role, IAM Access Analyzer scans the resource again.
 If the resource is no longer shared outside of your zone of trust, the status of the finding is changed to Resolved.
-The finding is no longer displayed in the Active findings table, and instead is displayed in the Resolved findings table.
+The finding is no longer displayed in the active findings list, and instead is displayed in the resolved findings list.

 Note

 This does not apply to Error findings.
-When IAM Access Analyzer is not able to access a resource, it generates an error finding.
-If you resolve the issue that prevented IAM Access Analyzer from accessing the resource, the error finding is removed completely rather than changing to a resolved finding.
+When IAM Access Analyzer is not able to analyze a resource, it generates an error finding.
+If you resolve the issue that prevented IAM Access Analyzer from analyzing the resource, the error finding is removed completely rather than changing to a resolved finding.

 If the changes you made resulted in the resource being shared outside of your zone of trust, but in a different way, such as with a different principal or for a different permission, IAM Access Analyzer generates a new Active finding.